mukeshnaiduu/SpamSentry/README.md

 I ran small batches of example texts with `classify`/`probs` to verify behavior.
 See the `examples.txt` used during testing in the workspace root.

----
-If you want, I can add an evaluation report (precision/recall at several thresholds) and a small script to run bulk classification on new CSVs.